imagekitio/docs-keep-a-changelog/features/video-optimization/automatic-video-format-conversion.md

 ![VP9 support - https://caniuse.com/](<../../.gitbook/assets/image (29).png>)

-ImageKit chooses between H.264 and VP9 codec and delivers the video in the appropriate format automatically based on browser support.
+ImageKit chooses between H.264, VP9 and AV1 codec and delivers the video in the appropriate format automatically based on browser support.

+Note that the automatic usage of the AV1 codec for output videos is disabled by default.
+However, you can force the output video to use the AV1 codec by adding `vc-av1` in the transformation string.
+You can reach out to support@imagekit.io to get this enabled.

 The video URL remains the same, but the file is modified.
 This behavior is transparent for your users.
 The end result is a small video file and a faster playback time.